 Where possible you will be informed of these requests for disclosure.

 At 76 Harley Street, protection and security of your data is paramount.
 We employ administrative, electronic and physical security measures to ensure that the information that we collect about you is protected from access by unauthorised persons and protected against unlawful processing, accidental loss, destruction and damage.

 • Secure cloud-based storage

 How long will we keep your information?

-We keep your dental records for 10 years after the date of your last visit.
+We keep your dental records for for at least eleven years or, for children, until age 25, whichever is the longer.
 Retention periods may be changed from time to time based on business or legal and regulatory requirements.

 Comments, suggestions & concerns